 Many forms of professional development are eligible to count towards your 40 hours and we encourage you to complete a mixture.
 They include on-the-job learning, Branch and group activities or volunteer work, self-directed learning, mentoring, courses and conferences.

-We encourage you to start recording your CPD this year.
-You can choose to do this in the secure area of our website, under learning records.
+We encourage you to record your CPD activity throughout your career.
+You can choose to do this in the member's area of our website, under work and learning records.
 Recording your CPD here means you’ll always have access to it.
-But you can use any kind of written record that suits you.